tassiluca/direct-style-experiments/docs/content/docs/02-basics.md

 What's important to delve into is the implementation of the service, and, more precisely, of the `create` method.
 As already mentioned, before saving the post two checks need to be performed:

-1. the post author must have permission to publish a post and their information needs to be retrieved (supposing they are managed by another microservice);
+1. the post author must have permission to publish a post and their information needs to be retrieved (supposing they are managed by another service);
 2. the content of the post is analyzed in order to prevent the storage and publication of offensive or inappropriate content.

 Since these operations are independent from each other they can be spawned and run in parallel.